bingomanatee/wonderlandlabs-monorepo/packages/can-di-land/README.md

 Entries' values are pushed, via subscription, into a collection, `CanDI.values`, a BehaviorSubject emitting a map of values.
-Only values of entries with resolved (or no) dependencies are injected into the values subject.
+Only values of entries with resolved (or no) dependencies are injected into the values $subject.

-The CanDiEntry subscriber triggers an event that merges its' individual value into the values subject; but before it does so, it triggers any 'comp' entries that depend on it (and any 'comp' entries that depend on _those_ entries, etc.). updating the map entry synchronously before it is `.next(map)` streamed to the values subject.
+The CanDiEntry subscriber triggers an event that merges its' individual value into the values $subject; but before it does so, it triggers any 'comp' entries that depend on it (and any 'comp' entries that depend on _those_ entries, etc.). updating the map entry synchronously before it is `.next(map)` streamed to the values $subject.

-One exception is that async values are not sent directly to the values subject;
+One exception is that async values are not sent directly to the values $subject;
 they are kept in the PromiseQueue (pq) until they resolve.
 The PromiseQueue is a 'debounce based' system; any promises that are sent to it while another promise for the same key has not resolved yet are "cancelled".